 You'll visit the Roque Nublo and want to know how to get thereIn this post we share with you everything you need to know about the Latest updates to the access system (January 2025)The Roque Nublo Natural Monument is one of the most representative symbols of the Canary Islands and, of course, from the island of Gran CanariaIt is located within the municipality of Tejeda and is one of the highest points on the island.
-This 80-meter monolith and its surroundings make up the Nublo Rural Park and in 1987 they were declared Protected Natural AreaBelow, we share everything you need to know if you want to visit this natural resource.
+This The monolith and its surroundings make up the Nublo Rural Park and in 1987 they were declared Protected Natural AreaBelow, we share everything you need to know if you want to visit this natural resource in 2025.

 Below you can consult the index of contents that you will find throughout this article – guide to visiting Roque Nublo.